-- Bruises, cuts or other signs of physical harm;
+- The person has bruises, cuts, or other signs of physical harm;

-- A caregiver who refuses to allow visitors to see the adult alone;
+- Another person refuses to allow visitors to see the person alone;